alexanderbachmann/course-dbt/greenery/Text_Questions.md

  **Facts Models:**
 I added two facts models one belonging to the marketing subfolder and another belonging to the product subfolder.
 In the marketing subfolder we have the user_order_facts model which allows us to find out what was the discounted price of the product.
 We do have  the order total of the transaction however, I assumed that the discounted price was not taking into consideration.
 So in this model I included the discount to the order total column (transformation).
 In the product subfolder I added a model that just counts all the unique session_guids by users in order to see which user had the most page views.

+## Part 2: dbt Tests
+We added some more models and transformed some data!
+Now we need to make sure they’re accurately reflecting the data.
+Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above

+**What assumptions are you making about each model? (i.e. why are you adding each test?)**
+- I am adding several types of tests.
+In the case of using the not_null test I want to make sure that all product, orders and/or sessions have a unique identified.
+Using the not_null test will warn me if there is any case in which a unique identifier was not assigned.

+**Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?**
+- I wouldn't say bad data however, there were some test in which I ran the unique test which basically avoids us having any sort of duplication.
+However, I assume that during the staging model we do have duplicate unique identifies such as product_guid since one person could have bought the same product more than once.
+In case this model would have require us to have a unique observation, I could have modified the unique identifier to a different one and avoid the test to fail.